samid737/scrambledev/_posts/2017-01-16-aircraft-design part 1.md

 layout: post
 ---

-*Please not that these features where implemented in an early stage, prior to  logging the progress.
+*Please not that these features where implemented in the early stage, prior to  logging the progress.
 Not all details are included.*

 The [MIG-21 FISHBED](https://en.wikipedia.org/wiki/Mikoyan-Gurevich_MiG-21) will be one of the featured aircraft.
 This is the first aircraft being designed.
 I still have to think about which other aircraft to add in the future, but the first aircraft that came into mind was the FISHBED.
 The MIG-21 is the most widely produced military jet and has earned its place in aircraft history.
 [Here](https://www.youtube.com/watch?v=6AlsW_Xx3dg) is A nice video demonstrating that this machine is a supersonic rocket equipped with wings (and pilot).